 Now I remembered: classic ambiguous illusion.
 Sometimes the shaded panel seemed to be in front, sometimes behind.
 The perspective flipped back and forth as you watched.

-Subtitling could be the out-of-the-box killer app on our hybrid brains, the thing we know we want right now, and know how to do right now.
-For me, I even know what I’d pay for it, ballpark — $3 a week for unlimited subtitles sounds fair, up to $5 in a new environment, dropping to $2 at conferences where everyone wears nametags … I’ve clearly thought this through already.
+Subtitling could be the first killer app for our hybrid brains.
+For me, I even know what I’d pay for it, ballpark — $3 a week for unlimited subtitles sounds fair, up to $5 in a new environment, dropping to $2 at conferences where everyone wears nametags … I’ve clearly thought about this a lot.

-And a second request: Don’t let it feel sad for humanity when we mostly ignore all the facts.
+And a second request: Don’t let it feel sorry for humanity when we mostly ignore all the facts.